World Heritage of

 Dong Phayayen-Khao Yai Forest Complex

-Dong Phayayen-Khao Yai Forest Complex comprises five Protected Areas for the conservation of nature: Khao Yai National Park, Pang Sida National Park, Thap Lan National Park, Ta Phraya National Park and Dong Yai Wildlife Sanctuary, a total area of 3,845,082.53 Rai or 6,152.13 sq km.
+Dong Phayayen-Khao Yai Forest Complex comprises five Protected Areas for the conservation of nature: Khao Yai National Park, Pang Sida National Park, Thap Lan National Park, Ta Phraya National Park and Dong Yai Wildlife Sanctuary.
+This total area of 3,845,082.53 Rai or 6,152.13 sq km. was collectively registered as a World Heritage site under the name Dong Phayayen-Khao Yai Forest Complex, following the 29th Session of the World Heritage Committee in Durban, South Africa on 14th July 2005.

 They were collectively registered as a World Heritage site under the name Dong Phayayen-Khao Yai Forest Complex, following the 29th Session of the World Heritage Committee in Durban, South Africa on 14th July 2005.
 It became the 184th Natural World Heritage Site with outstanding attributes meeting the 10th selection criteria: “To contain the most important and significant natural habitats for in-situ conservation of biological diversity, including those containing threatened species of outstanding universal value from the point of view of science or conservation.”